Opposition parties need to be very different in the years to come, but not to eachother.

 Finding common ground as “the opposition” isn’t about perfection, it just puts “winning” on the agenda.
 And no motivation is served by losing.

 All of this will require new leaders at the two biggest (and most hostile) opposition parties (by vote share).

 Jo Swinson was anathema to Labour, and Corbyn to Lib Dems.
 But one has gone already and the other has announced he will be once Labour votes for a replacement.

-If opposition were smart, choosing a leader would reflect on who best can bridge the gap between the parties.
+If the opposition is smart, choosing a leader will reflect on who best can bridge the gap between the parties.